persman96/katacoda-scenarios/dhall/step3.md

 ```

 The file is quite repetitive.
 Use variables to make it less repetitive and then run it to make sure you get the same output as above.
-Remember if you named the file `example.dhall` then you can run `dhall-to-json --file ./example.dhall` to convert it to json.
+Remember if you named the file `example.dhall` then you can run `dhall-to-json --file ./example.dhall`{{execute}} to convert it to JSON.